 What is Google Business Profile?

-Google Business Profile (GBP) is a free tool provided by Google to list your business in Google Search and Google Maps and is a critical component to any local SEO campaign.
+Google Business Profile (GBP) is a free tool provided by Google to list your business in Google Search and Google Maps.
+It’s a critical component of any local SEO campaign.

-GBP is like other directories such as Yelp, but lists out a business’s information without having to click on another website.
+GBP is like other directories, such as Yelp, but lists a business’s information without clicking on another website.

 Why is a Google Business Profile Important?

-Our research shows home services customers leave reviews on Google and Facebook more than any other place by a wide margin.
+As an example, our research shows that home service customers leave reviews on Google and Facebook more than any other place – by a wide margin.
 You’ll want to set up Google Business Profile to ensure potential customers see everything they need to know about your business as soon as they search, rather than prioritizing other platforms requiring prospects to navigate several clicks away from Google.

-Google Business Profile is important for home services businesses as your listing can rank at the top of the search results for queries relevant to your business, absolutely for free.
+Google Business Profile is important for all businesses, as your listing can rank at the top of the search results for queries relevant to your business absolutely for free.

 This is likely familiar to you: